 But you’d be wrong.

-I know of at least two (2) diplomats stationed in Havana from different countries who got sick from drinking unfiltered tap water in Cuba.
-Nausea and cramping, memory problems and irritability are the first signs.
+I know of at least two (2) diplomats stationed in Havana, both from different countries, who got sick from drinking unfiltered tap water in Cuba.
+Nausea and cramping, memory problems and irritability, are the first signs.

-To quote one diplomat in Havana, ‘the bottled water is so hard you could step on it’.
-Even the bottled water has a high mineral content.
+To quote one diplomat in Havana, ‘the water is so hard you could step on it’.
+And even the bottled water has a very high mineral content.

-But the unfiltered tap water in some parts of Havana has high levels of heavy metals including lead.
+But the unfiltered tap water in some parts of Havana, has very high levels of heavy metals, including lead.
 And lead toxicity can cause neurological problems, hearing issues and hearing loss.

-I know of one diplomat who by their own admission counts among their favourite things long walks on the beach and two fists in his a** during paid homosexual group sessions with prostitutes while on posting.
-He also leaks security classified information when he drinks.
+I know of one diplomat, who by their own admission counts among their favorite things, long walks on the beach and two fists in his a** during paid homosexual group sessions, with prostitutes while on posting.
+He also leaks security classified information, when he drinks.

 American Politicians And Public Officials On Havana Syndrome

-If the diplomats aren’t all the little shinning stars and goody two shoes that they’re supposed to be at least the American politicians and bureaucrats must be the best and brightest?
+If the diplomats aren’t all the little shinning stars and goody two shoes that they’re supposed to be, at least the American politicians and bureaucrats must be the best and brightest, right?
 Ah, nope.

 Elected office doesn’t just magically improve an individual’s intellect.
 America has had plenty of dumb politicians and bureaucrats.

-Just incase you need reminding that America’s public officials aren’t always the sharpest tools in the shed, I only need to point out that it was an American senator who thought islands float.
-And that Guam would capsize and sink if too many US military personnel were stationed on it.
+Just incase you need reminding that American public officials aren’t always the sharpest tools in the shed, I only need to point out that it was an American senator, who thought that islands float.
+And that Guam would capsize and sink, if too many US military personnel were stationed on it.

 Other Plausible Explanations For Havana Syndrome?

-The Canadians investigated and thought it could be pesticides.
-And if you’ve never had the opportunity to see Cubans spray pesticide, or disinfectant during COVID, well you can take my word for it that it’s a plausible explanation.
+The Canadians investigated and thought that Havana Syndrome could be the result of pesticides.
+And if you’ve never had the opportunity to see Cubans spray pesticide, or disinfectant during COVID, well you can take my word for it, that the Canadian explanation is plausible.

 Often the simplest explanations are usually the most correct.
-Even when trying to explain Havana Syndrome.
+Even when you’re trying to explain something like Havana Syndrome.